marcosvieiraftw/himama-clockin-api/README.md

 ## Running static code analyzer
 Inside the project folder execute `$ docker exec -it himama_clockin_api bash` and then run `# rubocop`

-## Contributing
-Please check this repo's CONTRIBUTING.md file for guidelines on how to contribute.
-Your pull request is welcome!

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details